ghoomfrog/silili/README.md

 - *umu* is a backward flat hand, circling vertically.
 - *apa* is a backward hand pointing up.
 - *pum* is pointing down with the index.
-- *miti* is a sideways flat hand in front of the chest, alternating between vertical and horizontal.
+- *mis* is a sideways flat hand in front of the chest, alternating between vertical and horizontal.
 - *an* is a forward flat hand bending forward, not near the head.
 - *piki* is a backward flat hand bending backward, near the shoulder.
 - *ni* is pointing down and moving the hand up and down.